Skip to content

 Lionheart Foundation Blog Hero Image Dialectical Behaviour Therapy Calgary

-Dialectical behaviour therapy was developed in the late 1980s by a psychologist named Marsha M. Lineham, who recognized the complexities involved in working with clients who were at risk for self-harming behaviours.
-The dialectical behaviour therapy treatment is based upon some of the main points tenets of cognitive-behavioural therapy, CBT therapy combined with tenets from Zen Buddhism that have been augmented to fit within the context of a behavioural therapy.
+DBT was developed in the late 1980s by a psychologist named Marsha M. Lineham, who recognized the complexities involved in working with clients who were at risk for self-harming behaviours.
+The DBT treatment is based upon some of the main points tenets of cognitive-behavioural therapy, CBT therapy combined with tenets from Zen Buddhism that have been augmented to fit within the context of a behavioural therapy.
 These combined approaches were seen as necessary to fit for successfully treating a wider variety of mental health disorders.

 It is important to be aware that dialectical behavioral therapy is continually being researched, and the approach is evolving.
 Patients are typically evaluated in an ongoing way to make sure that the skills being used are working, and then the treatment plan can be further personalized from there.